elrashid-flutter-examples/e016_flutter_animatedlist_sizetransition_flare_a/README.md

 ## What

-- Flare with BoxFit.contain + SizeTransition + AnimatedList for tasks in flutter Task app (e004)
+-AnimatedList useing Flare with BoxFit.contain for removeItem Animation for tasks in flutter Task app (e004)

 - must run with :